Answered By: Sandy Marinaro Last Updated: Mar 06, 2018 Views: 49

 There is no automatic review or editorial process for Web sites, so you carry the burden of determining if a Web source is appropriate for your project.
 While there is no magic checklist that guarantees a good source, here are some criteria that may help:

 What individual, group, agency or organization is responsible for the content of the page?
-(The domain name may give you a clue.)
-Can you find information about the expertise of the author?|

 Is the material at an appropriate level for academic research, or are you looking at a high school

-|Accuracy||Do the facts agree with other sources you have checked?
+Accuracy - Do the facts agree with other sources you have checked?

-|Currency||Can you determine how current the information is?
+Currency - Can you determine how current the information is?
 (Old information is often recycled onto new